c22dev/numpadiOS/readme.md

 **Q : How does it work?**

 *A : It works with LAN and node.JS.
-Make sure your computer and your phone are connected on the same network.*
+Make sure your computer and your phone are connected on the same network.
+Please also follow in-app setup instrinctions*

 **Q : Does it work with macOS or Linux ?**